Jo WimbleSymptoms: sinusitis, weight gain Food Reactions: cow’s milk, grape varieties, yeast, wheat, cashew nuts

 Jo admits the road to recovery was challenging and it took a lot of willpower to get there.
 “I found it tough at first but realised that I needed to be strict with myself to reap the long-term benefits.”
 If she falls off the wagon, she pays for it.
 “The next morning it’s like waking up with a hangover and I feel awful.
 The pressure on my face and head lasts around 48 hours – it’s my body’s way of punishing me if I eat the foods I’m not supposed to.”

 More importantly, Jo is relieved that she can finally stop taking courses of antibiotics.
 “They were damaging my gut and I knew it was not a long-term solution.
 I still get headaches but if I am strict with my diet they disappear.
 I’m also delighted with the weight loss and feel so much healthier for doing the test.
 I have so many friends with irritable bowel syndrome and wonder how much of it is caused by food intolerance.
-I would recommend the test to anyone who suffers with ongoing headaches and stomach issues.”
+I would recommend the test to anyone who suffers from ongoing headaches and stomach issues.”